Tvorog: Manufacture

-The traditional way of making Tvorog involves the use of fermented milk with the separation (squeezing) of liquid whey in free-hanging bags.
-The finished Творог has a dense texture, smooth edges on the break, the separated whey is transparent, slightly greenish in color.
+The traditional way of making tvorog involves the use of fermented milk with the separation (squeezing) of liquid whey in free-hanging bags.
+The finished tvorog has a dense texture, smooth edges on the break, the separated whey is transparent, slightly greenish in color.
 When using fermented milk, the curd will turn out sour.

-The process of industrial production of Tvorog looks like this: milk is normalized (the desired fat content is set), pasteurized and poured into baths (containers).
-The baths maintain a certain temperature (28-30 °C), which is necessary for the normal course of processes.
+The process of industrial production of tvorog is following: milk first is normalized (the desired fat content is set), pasteurized and poured into baths (containers).
+The baths maintain a certain temperature (28–30 °C; 82 to 86°F), which is necessary for the normal course of processes.
 Ferment and pepsin are added to warm milk.
 After some time (the average fermentation time is 8 hours), a curd grain is formed in the bath, which forms a monolith (milk proteins coagulate and precipitate, forming a sticky mass).
 Serum begins to separate - a clear yellowish liquid, a by-product of production.
 At the final stage, the curd monolith is cut with strings into small pieces in order to increase the surface area and facilitate the outflow of whey.
 Next, the curd grain is squeezed and cooled.
 At the end of the technological process, the curd is packaged.

 Nutrition

-According to the 1981 Dietetic Handbook, Tvorog contains:
+According to the 1981 Dietetic Handbook, tvorog contains:

 Consumption

-Before using Tvorog for making culinary dishes, it is usually rubbed or passed through a meat grinder.
-Dishes containing Tvorog are cooked boiled, baked, fried.
-Actually Tvorog is often served with sour cream, fermented baked milk, fruits, berries, honey or sweet sauce.
+Before using tvorog for making culinary dishes, it is usually rubbed or passed through a meat grinder.
+Dishes containing tvorog are cooked boiled, baked, fried.
+Tvorog is often served with sour cream, fermented baked milk, fruits, berries, honey or sweet sauce.